mnpqraven/Blood-Moon-leftwm-theme/README.md

 # Blood-Moon-Leftwm-theme-

-I don't own any of the pictures in this repository.
+I don't own any of the pictures (besides the screenshots) in this repository.